extension-js/extension.js/programs/develop/plugin-reload/README.md

   scripts so reinjection stays browser-owned
 - classifying a watch-mode change into a reload instruction (`full` / `service-worker` / `content-scripts` / notify-only `page`)
-- dispatching that instruction over the control-bridge broker — the same executor for launched browsers and `--no-browser`
+- dispatching that instruction over the control-bridge broker, the same executor for launched browsers and `--no-browser`

 ## Entry point

 `index.ts` exposes two seams:

-- `ReloadPlugin` — the rspack plugin applied by `rspack-config.ts`.
+- `ReloadPlugin`, the rspack plugin applied by `rspack-config.ts`.
 It must register AFTER `plugin-web-extension`: `SetupReloadStrategy` decorates the background/content entries that `feature-scripts`' `AddScripts` declares.
   The whole pipeline no-ops in production and under